vinaynay9/ReadTheField/docs/schema/modeling_base_v1.md

 ---

+**Note**: Turnovers (fumbles) are intentionally excluded from v1 due to low signal-to-noise ratio.
+These may be added in future versions after validation infrastructure is complete.

+---

 ## Targets (Post-Game Realized Stats)

 These columns contain the actual outcomes from the game.
 They are **never** used as features for the same row, only as training targets or validation labels.